 Check and double-check contracts so you do not run into any trouble with things such as cancellation policies or payments during the wedding.
 Also, double-check that the date and times for each event are accurate.

 Don’t be shy to ask for help or to delegate certain activities to friends or family members.
 While you might be used to being independent and doing things on your own, a wedding involves friends and family and those who can spare the time would be more than happy to help.
 This would be great for relieving any excess burden of the wedding planning on you and also get things done even faster.

 Don’t DIY Everything

 While DIY is a great idea for certain aspects of your wedding, especially for a bride on a budget, to DIY every single thing would put unnecessary stress on you and your helpers.
 It would be better to outsource the aspects that would be too difficult to DIY and then you can handle the rest by yourselves.

 Certain things that can be handled well in advance like the wedding stationery and wedding favors can be made at home, however other things like the flower, food, or even photography, might be best handled by professionals.

 Whether you decide to use wedding websites or social media to broadcast your wedding or create a countdown to your big day, do not forget to create a hashtag.
-This will enable you to keep track of all the posts and comments relating to your wedding and also will help your guests find your posts too.
+This will enable you to keep track of all the posts and comments relating to your wedding.
+Also will help your guests find your posts too.

 Planning a wedding can be a very stressful process.
 From engagement to bachelor and bachelorette parties, finding a gown, the wedding rehearsal, ceremony, reception, and even the honeymoon.

-Wedding planning involves a lot of decisions, spending, scheduling, deadlines and timelines that help keep everything on track and result in a successful celebration.
-All of this can seem overwhelming when you are in the heart of things, and this is why a collection of wedding planning tips from experts in the industry can be really helpful.
+Wedding planning involves a lot of decisions, spending, scheduling, and deadlines.
+And timelines that help keep everything on track and result in a successful celebration.
+All of this can seem overwhelming when you are in the heart of things.
+And this is why a collection of wedding planning tips from experts in the industry can be really helpful.